YeahlowflickerProduction/nssh/README.md

-# NSSH by Yeahlowflicker Production
+# nssh

 `nssh` is a command-line tool built for Linux systems.
 It aims to simply the SSH workflow by implementing a simple storage.
+It is developed and maintained by Yeahlowflicker Production.

 The tool allows users to save their frequently used SSH info in a persistent storage.
 They do not have to memorize server info like hostnames, usernames and ports, etc. Instead, they can simply type in the record name and this tool will construct and execute the corresponding SSH command.